eonu/transformers-from-scratch/README.md

 ## Details

-While the original architecture implemented in _Attention Is All You Need_ is an encoder-decoder based architecture using transformers for neural machine translation which is a sequence-to-sequence learning task, this projected was designed to be more general, allowing for a variety of natural language tasks by implementing encoder-only, decoder-only and encoder-decoder architectures.
+While the original architecture implemented in _Attention Is All You Need_ is an encoder-decoder based architecture using transformers for neural machine translation which is a sequence-to-sequence learning task, this project was designed to be more general, allowing for a variety of natural language tasks by implementing encoder-only, decoder-only and encoder-decoder architectures.

 <table>
     <tbody>